 The amazing Jellyfish Lake, teeming with millions of softly pulsating, stingless jellyfish, is to be found on one of Palau's islands, in South Pacific, about 800 km east of the Philippines.
 The lake features some outright miracles of evolution, like giant clams that weigh a quarter of a ton, and of course, the incredible jellyfish.

 The Republic of Palau (also spelled Belau or Pelew) is one of world's most spectacular diving and snorkelling destinations.
 Though most tourists who come here like to spend their time underwater exploring coral reefs, blue holes and hidden caves and tunnels, there's lots of Micronesian flora and fauna to be enjoyed too, from the exotic birds and fruit bats the size of hawks to the orchids that sprout in the backyards.
 Due to it's proximity to the Philippines, Manilla is one of four locations with direct flights in and out of Palau.
-These flights are relatively quick and inexpensive, making it easy to add at day or two of diving at the Palau islands to the trip for anyone staying in a Manila hotel.
+These flights are relatively quick and inexpensive, making it easy to add at day or two of diving at the Palau islands to the trip.
 Other destinations with direct flights to and from Palau include Guam, Seoul, and Taipei.

 The Jellyfish Lake is one of Palau's most famous snorkelling sites.
 Situated on Eil Malk Island, approximately 45 minute boat ride from Koror, the lake is accessed by a short trail from the beach.
 The Jellyfish Lake is of marine origins and got famous for the hordes of golden jellyfish that migrate across it everyday.
 The turquoise-blue waters of the lake are home to some millions stingless jellyfish, some the size of melons, others the size of oranges and a few no bigger than cranberries.